"Sometimes it can be really exhausting, having a good time" - Billy 'Silver Dollar' Baxter

 People's life stories can be inspiring, and several at the 2015 World Film Fest really resonate.

 First up: David Puttnam (United Kingdom)

 David Puttnam's secret to success as a producer?
 Be resilient and remember that filmmaking is about the team, not the individual.
 The man behind Chariots of Fire, Midnight Express, Local Hero, The Killing Fields and The Mission gave a masterclass of clips and commentary at the Imperial Theatre on the first morning of the fest.
 (For video, check out his website).
-His classics are being screened outdoors on the Place des Arts esplanade through Sept.
+His classics are being screened outdoors on the Place des Arts esplanade, now through Sept.
 3.